HuyHuynh27/PRT-Training-Manual/training-manual-main/Project_README.md

 ## Inclusivity Statement
   Roles for this project were determined at our first meeting, and re-established each time we met to discuss the project and our work.
 Roles and Tasks were agreed upon by all group members and were determined to be split fairly among our five collaborators.

+  We would love for anyone else to contribute how they'd like to make navigating the PRT system easier for students new to Pittsburgh!